-I say I'm a lapsed romantic and that's okay having reached a certain age.
-But saying I no longer believe in love is a different matter.
-That’s quite frowned upon verging on sacrilegious when the most hardened of hearts gets all misty-eyed over so called loved ones.
+It’s okay to be a lapsed romantic having reached a certain age.
+But to no longer believe in love is a different matter.
+That’s frowned upon verging on sacrilege when all but the most hardened of hearts get misty-eyed over so called loved ones.
 Even that silly expression “loved ones” triggers in me a reflexive rolling of the eyes.
-I’ll try to articulate why; I’ll try to show how, like Laura Kipnis in her famous polemic, I’m “against love”.
-I’d also like to suggest how it might be a progressive attitude to hold and actually more morally elevated than depraved.
+I’ll try to articulate why while suggesting that the language of attachment is defective.
+I’ll also explain how, like Laura Kipnis in , I’ve ended up being “against love” and how that might be a morally progressive attitude to hold.

-Of course I understand that attachments are basic to being human.
-They are an inheritance from our tribal roots and without them we couldn’t survive.
-But throughout human history these bonds were always with the wider group.
-Relatedness was dispersed among the many.
-Now we cohabit in tiny units, nuclear and exclusive, physically shared with fewer and fewer people, where increasingly connections to the extended flock are transactional, where instrumentality determines our interests, motivations and desires.
-All of that seems to me a travesty and coupling is the culprit.
-It is the insidious convention at the heart of too many inherited pathologies.
-The situation is further compounded by an under-appreciation of just how unnatural such behaviours are, only kept in place through rigorous moral enforcement.
+To me that’s a travesty and coupling is the culprit.
+It's the insidious convention at the heart of too many inherited pathologies.
+The situation is compounded by an under-appreciation of just how unnatural such behaviours are, only kept in check through rigorous moral enforcement.
 That alone might be good reason to question how intrinsic they are.
 I suspect not very.